ales-tsurko/athenaCL/README.md

 ## IV.
 DOCUMENTATION

-For complete documentation, tutorials, and reference, see the athenaCL Tutorial
+For complete documentation, tutorials, and reference, see [doc](doc/index.md).
-Manual: www.flexatone.net/athenaDocs/